Sheriff: Death of pastor's wife still an active investigation

-An autopsy report released Thursday determined her death to be the result of blunt force trauma to the head.
+An released Thursday determined her death to be the result of blunt force trauma to the head.
 She had two fractures across the top and back of her skull, according to the report.

 "Although these findings are not typical of an accidental fall, that possibility cannot be excluded," the autopsy report concluded.

 In a statement Friday, Associate Chief Medical Examiner Dr. Thomas B. Clark III said it is likely Wynn fell backward onto a brick floor in her home.

 "Her death certificate will be amended to show that she died as a result of blunt force injury to the head due (to) a fall, and that the death is accidental," Clark said.

 Peterkin said his office and the district attorney's office were not informed of any changes to the ruling.

 "In my 20-plus years in law enforcement, I've never seen a medical examiner act this way.
 We're supposed to be on the same team," Peterkin said.
 "He is not respecting the fact that we have a death investigation."

 Peterkin said he respects the medial examiner's opinion, but that the case is not closed.

 "We are not going to close this case based on what the medical examiner's office said," he said.